 Also Read:10 Reasons Why Good Sleep is Important

 Lack Of Sleep And Cancer: Quality Of Sleep

-Of the things that are difficult to accurately measure for the question of how sleep affects cancer over the long term is the sleep duration for those with sleeping problems.
-Thus making it difficult to know the effects of lack of sleep and cancer.
-Studies conducted on mice, fragmented sleep causes inflammation that promotes growth and progression.
-However, in an observational study conducted on adults over the age of 50, people who have poor sleep quality had a high risk of cancer.
+Of the things that is difficult to accurately measure for the question of how sleep affects cancer over the long term is the sleep duration for those with sleeping problems, thus making it difficult to know the effects of lack of sleep and cancer.
+Studies conducted on mice show that, fragmented sleep causes inflammation that promotes growth and progression.
+However, in an observational study conducted on adults over the age of 50, people who had poor sleep quality had a high risk of cancer.
 Lack of sleep and cancer of the prostate was found in men in another study.